Fish Camp, California

-Fish Camp (formerly Happy Camp and Berry's Fish Camp) is a census-designated place in Mariposa County, California, United States.
-It is located 18 mi east of Mariposa, at an elevation of 5062 ft.
+Fish Camp (formerly Happy Camp and Berry's Fish Camp) is a census-designated place (CDP) in Mariposa County, California, United States.
+It is located 18 mi east of Mariposa at an elevation of 5062 ft.
 The population was 49 at the 2020 census.
-The ZIP Code is 93623, and the community is inside area code 559.
+The ZIP Code is 93623, and the community lies within area code 559.

+Fish Camp developed in the 19th century as a logging settlement and later became a stopover for Yosemite-bound travelers.
+Today, it is primarily a tourist community, home to attractions such as the historic Yosemite Mountain Sugar Pine Railroad and the Tenaya Lodge.

 The Fish Camp post office opened in 1924, closed in 1933, and re-opened in 1939.
-The name comes from a fish hatchery at the place.
+The community’s name originated from a fish hatchery once located at the site.

 Geography

 Fish Camp is on California State Route 41, just south of the entrance to Yosemite National Park, and 12 mi north of Oakhurst.
 It is the site of the Yosemite Mountain Sugar Pine Railroad, a heritage tourist line, and Tenaya Lodge, a resort owned by Delaware North.
-About 1 mile north of the community is the Summerdale campground, the original location of Fish Camp.
+Approximately one mile north of the community is the Summerdale campground, the original location of Fish Camp.

 According to the United States Census Bureau, the CDP covers an area of 0.4 mi2, of which 0.002 sqmi, or 0.50%, are water.
 The community is in the valley of Big Creek, which flows north into Yosemite National Park, where it joins the South Fork of the Merced River near Wawona.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Fish Camp has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+Fish Camp, located around a mile above sea level, is renowned for its seasonal snowfall, frequently indicating the region's snow line.
+Nearby, the Goat Meadow Snowplay Area in the Sierra National Forest, just north of Fish Camp, attracts visitors for sledding and cross-country skiing.

+Ecology

+Fish Camp lies within the Sierra National Forest and supports several species classified with Federal Special Status (FSS).
+Avian species documented in the area include the California spotted owl (Strix occidentalis occidentalis), great gray owl (Strix nebulosa), and northern goshawk (Accipiter gentilis).
+Nocturnal bat species such as the pallid bat (Antrozous pallidus), Townsend’s big-eared bat (Corynorhinus townsendii), and western red bat (Lasiurus blossevillii) are also present.
+Terrestrial mammals recorded near Fish Camp include the Sierra Nevada red fox (Vulpes vulpes necator), American marten (Martes americana), and Pacific fisher (Martes pennanti pacifica).

+History

+In the latter half of the 19th century, Fish Camp, located near Yosemite Valley, developed significantly due to various economic activities.
+The town's growth was driven by the logging industry and later, tourists bound for Yosemite.

+Stagecoach Era

+Fish Camp's history begins with the opening of the Wawona stagecoach road to Yosemite Valley in 1875.
+It became a vital traveler's stop, and a target for stage robbers.